 “For example, Sharp Health Plan is the highest member-rated health plan in California for the eighth year in a row, and we hold the highest

 member ratings for health care, health plan and specialist among reporting California health plans,” explains Truong.

 - Consider what care you may need in the future

 Determine what health care services you’ll likely need to use for the upcoming year.
 This includes specialist appointments and prescriptions.
 If you or anyone in your family

 has a new health condition, prescription or is planning to undergo surgery, you’ll want to take that into consideration when selecting a plan.
-It’s also a good idea to see what type of coverage your health plan offers in terms of COVID-19

 - Know how much you’ll pay and check to see if you qualify for financial assistance